 can you help me work on this tomorrow?”

 I replied that I actually planned to spend the day relaxing, and my biggest goals for the day were to exercise and find a world-class lobster roll that this part of the world is famous for.
 He seemed surprised.
 “Really?”
 George said.
 “I have to have a project to work on every day, otherwise I go nuts.”

 I began to explore with George why he might feel this way, and I realized that, just like I used to do, he was listening to an inner voice that was telling him that nothing was ever good enough.
 It was a voice that was pushing to keep churning out work past the point of diminishing returns; without taking time to stop and enjoy the fruits of all his sacrifice and work.

-So, as the sun was setting, George and I sat in the Adirondack chairs and started mapping out a plan for how he might try to relax more and enjoy life — to recognize that inner voice from his Lizard Brain pressuring him when no pressure is needed.
+So, as the sun was setting, George and I sat in the Adirondack chairs and started mapping out a plan for how he might try to relax more and enjoy life — to recognize that inner voice from his reptilian brain pressuring him when no pressure is needed.

 Resting and Enjoying, which — believe it or not — takes some discipline to achieve.
 And while I’m not sure that George will carry through with our plan, he did turn to me and say, “Guess what?
 This is the first time I’ve ever sat in these chairs.”